huohuoren4/docs/python/pytest/explanation/anatomy.md

 4. **Cleanup**

 **Arrange** is where we prepare everything for our test.
-This means pretty much everything except for the “act”.
-It’s lining up the dominoes so that the act can do its thing in one, state-changing step.
+This means pretty much everything except for the `“act”`.
+It’s lining up the dominoes so that the `act` can do its thing in one, state-changing step.
 This can mean preparing objects, starting/killing services, entering records into a database, or even things like defining a URL to query, generating some credentials for a user that doesn’t exist yet, or just waiting for some process to finish.

 **Act** is the singular, state-changing action that kicks off the behavior we want to test.
 This behavior is what carries out the changing of the state of the system under test (SUT), and it’s the resulting changed state that we can look at to make a judgement about the behavior.
 This typically takes the form of a function/method call.